-Appendix 6: FireSmart Canada Neighbourhood Recognition Program and Home Partners Program
+Appendix 6: FireSmart Neighbourhood Recognition Programs (FireSmart Canada Neighbourhood Recognition Program or FireSmart BC Local FireSmart Collective Program) and FireSmart BC Wildfire Mitigation Program

-The FireSmart Canada Neighbourhood Recognition Program (FCNRP) and the Home Partners Program (HPP) are both excellent resources for communities and individual residents.
+Updated July 2025 - The FireSmart Neighbourhood Recognition Programs (FireSmart Canada Neighborhood Recognition Program or FireSmart BC Local FireSmart Collective Program) and the Wildfire Mitigation Program (WMP) are both excellent resources for communities and individual residents.
 However, it is important to understand the intent of each in order to apply for funding through the FireSmart Community Funding and Supports program.

-Both the FireSmart Canada Neighbourhood Recognition Program and the Home Partners Program can and should exist within a community.
-The FCNRP focuses on neighbourhood involvement, engagement and education and the HPP provides mitigation recommendations for the action of individual homeowners.
+Both the FireSmart Canada Neighbourhood Recognition Programs and the FireSmart BC Wildfire Mitigation Program can and should exist within a community.
+The FCNRP focuses on neighbourhood involvement, engagement and education and the WMP provides mitigation recommendations for the action of individual homeowners.
 Together the two programs can assist communities in becoming wildfire resilient.

-FireSmart Canada Neighbourhood Recognition Program
+FireSmart Canada Neighbourhood Recognition Programs